 Porter in such ads may have been either top- or bottom-fermented, likely the former for larger breweries.

 In the context of a small brewery such as Smart’s, where “lager” is not mentioned, it is much less clear that there were two yeasts in the brewery.
 If he had only one, it almost certainly was a top yeast.

 The flat ale is rather intriguing.
 Smart was not the only brewer in Oregon to advertise flat beer.
 In the East it was called still ale, something in my experience seen only in parts of the Northeast, where British influence endured for cultural and historical reasons.

 Here out in northern Oregon – across the wide Continent – we find just after the Civil War the same thing, the most British form of draught there is, cask ale in other words.

-Perhaps an Anglo cultural strain ran through this part of Oregon at the time.
+Probably an Anglo cultural strain ran through Oregon at the time.
 After all, who founded Oregon City?
-It was the Hudson’s Bay Company some 40 years earlier.
+The Hudson’s Bay Company, some 40 years earlier.
 It took years for the Northwest border to be settled.
 British influence competed with American in what became at start of the Civil War the state of Oregon.

 On the same page of the newspaper in which Smart’s ad appeared, we find this ad: